-Two Erasmus+ Traineeship Opportunities in the International Relations Office
+Two Erasmus+ Traineeship Opportunities at the International Relations Office

 The International Relations Office at the University of Salzburg is pleased to offer two Erasmus traineeship opportunities starting as soon as possible.